IBM/aspera-cli/README.md

 File type is primarily based on file extension detected by the node API and translated info a mime type returned by the node API.

-The tool can also locally detect the mime type using gem `mimemagic`.
+The tool can also locally detect the mime type using option `mimemagic`.

+To use it, set option `mimemagic` to `yes`: `--mimemagic=yes`

+If not used, Mime type used for conversion is the one provided by the node API.

+If used, the `preview` command will first analyze the file content using mimemagic, and if no match, will try by extension.

 ### Access to original files and preview creation